 The Georgia Department of Education will issue a written decision within 60 calendar days of its receipt of the complaint (unless there are exceptional circumstances or the parties agree to extend the timeline for resolution).
 If the Georgia Department of Education finds that the state charter school was not in compliance with IDEA or its implementing rules and regulations, the decision will include corrective action steps for the state charter school to take to achieve compliance and specific remedies to be provided to students, when appropriate.
 Corrective action that a state charter school may need to take as a result of a formal complaint may include, but are not limited to, conducting or receiving staff trainings, the development of policies and procedures, or directed use of IDEA funding.
-Specific remedies that may be required to be provided to students may include, but are not limited to, compensatory education or services, extended school year services, or monetary reimbursement for services procured by the parent.
+Specific remedies that may be required to be provided to students may include, but are not limited to, students may include, but are not limited to students may include, but are not limited to students may include, but are not limited to, compensatory education or services, extended school year services, or monetary reimbursement for services procured by the parent.